DarekDan/spring-boot-oauth-demo/REFACTORING-SUMMARY.md

 ### Build Issues
 - Ensure Java 23 is installed
-- Run `./mvnw clean install` in each service directory
+- Run `mvn clean install` in each service directory
 - Check for port conflicts (8080, 8081)

 ### Runtime Issues